jamesl0724/jamesl0724/README.md

 - 🔭 I’m currently working on building dapps and daos.
 - 🌱 I’m currently learning crypto trading.
-- 👯 I’m looking for a new position.
 - 📫 How to reach me: jamesdream0724@gmail.com
 - 😄 Pronouns: He/Him/His